DocumentAlchemy/document-alchemy-cli/docs/xhelp-main.md

-# "Extended Help" for the DocumentAlchemy CLI Application
+# "Extended Help" for the DocumentAlchemy CLI

 For your convenience, the following is a capture of the output you'll see when you run `document-alchemy --xhelp`.

 (Note that this might not reflect the absolute latest version of the in-app documentation.
 Use `document-alchemy --xhelp` for the real thing.)

+For more information about the DocumentAlchemy CLI project, see <https://github.com/documentalchemy/document-alchemy-cli>.

+For more information about DocumentAlchemy, see <https://documentalchemy.com/>.

 ```
 Command-line interface to the DocumentAlchemy API.